Conditions of Loan & Exchange

 i. specimens, or fragments of specimens (taken from loans or supplied separately), orii. derived material (eg: aliquots, extracts), oriii. images, oriv. formulae or synthetic pathways for substances originally derived from specimens on loan

 a.
-Specimens must be returned by traceable postal service.
-Specimens must not be returned via courier service (e.g. FedEx, TOLL, DHL) without the written consent of the Curator.
+Specimens must be sent by traceable postal service.
+Specimens must not be sent via courier service (e.g. FedEx, TOLL, DHL) without the written consent of the Curator.

-b.Specimens should be securely packaged to a comparable standard to that used when dispatched by CANB, and prominently labelled
+c.
+Return loan specimens must be enclosed in their original folders, packets or other containers and packaged to a comparable standard to that used when dispatched by CANB.

-A quarantine declaration template for printing on institutional letterhead when sending specimens to CANB is available in Microsoft Word format at: http://www.cpbr.gov.au/herbarium/CANB_quarantine_declaration.doc
+A biosecurity declaration template for printing on institutional letterhead when sending specimens to CANB is available in Microsoft Word format at: http://www.cpbr.gov.au/herbarium/CANB_biosecurity_declaration.docx

 If you have any questions about sending material to CANB please contact firstname.lastname@example.org before mailing.

 10. Loans and exchange from institutions outside Australia